 • A little hondashi (fish stock powder)

-• Cut the Goya lengthwise, remove the seeds, wash well, and cut into small half-moon shapes.
+• Cut the Goya lengthwise, remove the seeds, wash well and cut into small half-moons;

-• Wrap the tofu in a paper towel.
-Place it on a plate and microwave for 2 to 5 minutes on high power.
-Remove the damp paper towel and wrap it in another dry one.
-Cut into 2 to 3 cm cubes.
+• Wrap the tofu in paper towel.
+Place on a plate and microwave for 2 to 5 minutes on high power.
+Remove the damp paper towel and wrap in another dry one.
+Cut into cubes of 2 to 3 cm;

-• Break the 2 eggs and beat gently.
+• Break the 2 eggs and beat lightly;

-• Cut the pork or ham in strips.
+• Cut the pork or ham into strips;

-• Heat a large skillet over high heat with a little oil.
-Pour in the eggs and make scrambled eggs, do not fry too much.
+• Heat a large frying pan over high heat with a little oil.
+Pour in the eggs and scramble, do not fry too much;

-• Now with a little more eye, add the tofu, until golden brown on all sides;
+• Now with a little more oil, add the tofu, until golden on all sides;

-• Do the same procedure by frying the meat, then sauté the onion and the goya, until slightly wilted, and throw the miso paste on top.
+• Do the same procedure frying the meat, then sauté the onion and the goya, until slightly wilted, and sprinkle the miso paste on top;

-• After mixing everything, create your Chanpuru.
+• Then mix everything, and create your Chanpuru.
 (Mixed)